daaku/js-delegator/readme.rst

 Delegator
 =========

-Delegator is a mini library (1373 bytes minified & gzip) that provides Event Delegation.
-It supports most of the common event types (except "change").
+Delegator is a mini library (1.3k minified & gzip) that provides Event Delegation.
+This works with click, mousedown, mouseup, mousemove, mouseover, mouseout, keydown, keypress, keyup, blur, focus, submit (does not work with "change" or "reset").
 A CSS like selector with limited features is used to target nodes.
 It supports tag, id and class name based rules using the CSS syntax.
 Multiple rules may be provided by using the comma separator.
 There some examples_ and `unit tests`_.
 It tries to be small, dumb and fast.

 .. _examples: master/examples.html
 .. _unit tests: master/tests.js